lweitkamp/transformer_parallelisms/readme.md

-## Transformer Parallelisms
+## NuMPItron

-This repository is an attempt to capture most common forms of transformer parallelization strategies using only [NumPy](https://numpy.org/) and [mpi4py](https://mpi4py.readthedocs.io/en/stable/tutorial.html).
-The goal is simple: create/add a parallelization strategy and ensure that a (tiny) model can train with it.
-We are not expecting any performance boost since the model is small and communication between devices will take time.
+Implementation of Megatron and various other parallelization strategies for transformer models using only [NumPy](https://numpy.org/) and [mpi4py](https://mpi4py.readthedocs.io/en/stable/tutorial.html).

 The backbone of the project is the `distributed` library that [contains primitives](https://github.com/lweitkamp/transformer_parallelisms/tree/main/distributed/ops.py) for gathering, scattering, and reducing numpy `ndarrays`.
 A [sequential counterpart](https://github.com/lweitkamp/transformer_parallelisms/tree/main/layers) implements the individual components of the transformer which is used as a baseline and for unit testing the distributed components.